-HillPDA was commissioned by Roche Group to undertake this Economic Assessment (hereafter referred to as 'the Study') of a Planning Proposal for the rezoning of land at 469-483 Balmain Road, Lilyfield.
+HillPDA was commissioned by Roche Group to undertake this Economic Assessment (hereafter referred to as 'the Study') of a Planning Proposal to add residential accommodation as a permissible use on land at 469-483 Balmain Road, Lilyfield.
 Hereafter it is referred to as the Subject Site.